sap-tutorials/Tutorials/tutorials/mlb-hxe-setup-tensorflow/mlb-hxe-setup-tensorflow.md

 As a data scientist, you can use TensorFlow to create, train, and evaluate machine learning models.

-TensorFlow Serving (`a.k.a.` TensorFlow Serving `ModelServer`) provides out-of-the-box integration with TensorFlow models, and can be easily extended to serve other types of models and data.
+TensorFlow Serving (`ModelServer`) provides the out-of-the-box integration with TensorFlow models, and can be easily extended to serve other types of models and data.

 TensorFlow Serving makes it easy to deploy new algorithms and run experiments, while keeping the same server architecture and APIs.

-TensorFlow Serving is a flexible, high-performance serving system for machine learning models, designed for production environments.

 A TensorFlow `ModelServer` (TMS) makes TensorFlow exported models accessible for execution through the `gRPC` (Remote Procedure Call) mechanism which involves a separate process that serves the actual machine learning functionality.